 Unconditional care guarantees our steadfast commitment to each student who walks through our doors regardless of the severity of his behavior.
 We believe that children need loving care and treatment regardless of their behavior, and rejecting them from care and treatment for misbehavior worsens their condition and society's ultimate burden.
 In short, we will not deny your student's placement with us for behavior, no matter how severe.
 Further, once your child or student is placed with us, we will not expel him from our program for behavioral reasons.
 We are committed to him until he transitions back home or graduates.

-Normalization is our belief that meaningful behavior change and learning are most likely to take place in the normal context of an engaging school environment, a nurturing home atmosphere, and regular involvement in the community.
-At BAC, it is our mission to re-invent residential treatment by de-institutionalizing the experience.
+It is our belief that meaningful behavior change and learning are most likely to take place in the context of an engaging school environment, a nurturing home atmosphere, and regular involvement in the community.
 Our residential homes are designed, decorated, and furnished to be a relaxing and warm atmosphere where our students can feel comfortable, safe, and happy.
 In our school classrooms, our students have access to the latest educational technology, highly-qualified special education teachers, engaging teaching methods, and positive social interactions.
 Each week, our students go on educational field trips in the community such as to parks, museums, bowling, sporting events, etc. Every school year, our students participate in a science fair, history fair, international fair, field day, talent show, a Christmas program, and many other school events and activities.
 Finally, our direct-care staff, who appropriately bear the name "Teaching Parents", are caring, compassionate, and dedicated individuals.
 They form personal and caring relationships with the students while at the same time firmly holding them to clearly defined behavioral expectations.